karteek12/Supply-Chain-Analysis/README.md

 * **Manufacturing Lead Time**: Time taken for the product to be manufactured
 * **Manufacturing Costs**: Expenses associated with production
 * **Inspection Results**: Outcome of quality checks (e.g., Pending , Passed , Failed)

+## 🔬Methodology
+* **Data Preprocessing** :
+ Cleaned and structured the data to handle missing values, inconsistencies, and outliers.
+* **Market Analysis** :
+ Conducted an analysis on demand trends and product performance.
+* **Visualization** :
+ Created visuals to represent sales trends, inventory levels, and demand forecasting for actionable insights.
+* **Key Findings** :
+  Identified top-performing products and regions, forecasted demand spikes, and pinpointed inefficiencies in the supply chain.

 ## 🛠️ Tools and Libraries Used
 * **Python**: Programming language for analysis